60+ Social Engineering Statistics [Updated 2025]

 The trust we place in others, our desire to be helpful, and even our fears are all vulnerabilities that cybercriminals eagerly exploit.
 They don't need advanced hacking skills if they can simply trick an employee into clicking a malicious link or revealing a password.

-Social engineering is among the most common techniques used by bad actors to exploit an organization — and attacks are growing more sophisticated.
+Social engineering is among the most common types of cyberattacks used by bad actors to exploit an organization — and attacks are growing more sophisticated.
 Social engineers are using increasingly personalized tactics to gain trust and avoid suspicion.
 Voice cloning and deepfake technology make it possible for threat actors to impersonate their targets in even more convincing ways.
 In one high-profile instance, the AI-created voice of a bank director was used to trick a bank manager into transferring $35 million to threat actors.

 Social engineering attacks are an especially dangerous threat to organizations specifically because of the human element.
 Mistakes made by legitimate users are more difficult to detect, predict, and remediate.
 In many cases, victims don’t even realize they’ve been tricked.